Erreur32/nginx-proxy-manager-Bash-API/README.md

-   --host-search hostname                Search for a proxy host by domain name --host-enable id                      Enable a proxy host by ID --host-disable id                     Disable a proxy host by ID --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host (don't need to generate a custom cert.)
-   --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --host-generate-cert domain email [--custom] Generate a Let's Encrypt or Custom certificate for the given domain and email --host-help                           Display this help
+   --host-search hostname                Search for a proxy host by domain name --host-enable id                      Enable a proxy host by ID --host-disable id                     Disable a proxy host by ID --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --generate-cert domain email [--custom] Generate a Let's Encrypt or Custom certificate for the given domain and email

 ```